0707-aayu/PatternAnalysis-2025/recognition/HipMRI_VQVAE_s4831001/README.md

 ### Sanity Check: Overfitting & Data Leakage Validation

-A lightweight diagnostic script (`sanity.py`) was executed post-training to confirm generalization performance.
-It compared SSIM and loss over small batches from the train and validation splits.
+For assessing the generalization performance a lightweight diagnostic script which is `(sanity.py)` was ran.
+It has evaluated small batches from the train and validation splits on SSIM vs. Loss and Level of Loss.

 **Observation:**
-The SSIM gap between training and validation was approximately **+0.0197**, indicating *no strong evidence of overfitting*.
+The SSIM gap between the training and validation was **approximately +0.0197**, which clearly doesn’t suggests any overfitting possibilities.

 ![Sanity Check Output](images/sanity_check_output.png)